-Rent can be paid in the form of cash, check or money order.
-Rent can be dropped off at either office location.
-It is the tenant’s responsiblity to request and retain reciept for cash payments.
+Rent can be paid in the form of check, money order or automatic withdrawal from your bank account (authorization form required).
+Rent can be paid at either office location.
+It is the tenant’s responsibility to request and retain receipt for cash payments.
 Rent is to be paid with ONE check, with NAME and APARTMENT NUMBER clearly noted.
 If for any reason the tenant’s check is returned without having been paid, (due to non-sufficient funds, closed account, etc.) Tenant agrees that a non-sufficient funds fee will be charged to the Tenant.

 1015 Oakcrest St. #I-9